Innocracy at a Glance

 The coronavirus pandemic is causing central aspects of life and politics to be fundamentally questioned.
 These reassessments go far beyond the immediate repercussions of the crisis.
 A broad consensus has been established: we are living in times of transformation.
 This has resulted in political actors beginning to invest political capital and financial resources in prioritizing our future in today’s budgets.

 Yet, while many of us can agree on the pursuit of certain general values such as multilateralism and a few very specific goals like the “two-degree-target”, we struggle to paint tangible images of the future.
 The future matters, both ours and that of generations to come.
 To what extent should it guide us in the present?
 What should the future framework of our societies look like and how does this translate to our everyday lives?
 We believe that more room for discussion on possible future visions can help unify and integrate democracies on their way forward and move past the status quo.

-Innocracy 2020 will tap into a reality that does not yet exist, openly exploring the options that lie ahead of us.
+Innocracy 2020 tapped into a reality that does not yet exist and openly explored the options that lie ahead of us.
 Normative images of our future societies build the foundation for successful political narratives, they can help us better safeguard the interests of future generations, and they offer the orientation we so urgently need in times of transformation.

 Why visions matter

 While many who work in politics reflexively scoff at the idea of creating visions, it is actually a common strategic practice in many other professional fields and sectors Most leaders in business understand that an accepted, aspiring vision of what their organisation aims to be increases their collective capability to make coherent, strategic decisions.
 They know that the creation of an accepted vision helps to orient and align people who would otherwise lack a sense of direction.
 Aspiring towards long-term visions increases the collective understanding of what potential futures could look like – and thus sharpens an operative focus that goes beyond the limitations set by the status quo.